 Stricken seabirds dying in 'refined mineral oil' on south coast, say scientists

-RSPCA deputy chief inspector John Pollock, who has been leading the rescue mission in Dorset, said: "We just do not know what this substance is.
-It is white, odourless and globular, like a silicone sealer.
-The best way I can think to describe it is like 'sticky Vaseline'.
+RSPCA deputy chief inspector John Pollock, who has been leading the rescue mission in Dorset, earlier described the substance as "white, odourless and globular".